dfsp-spirit/anonsurfer/README.md

 ## A warning on the metadata

-These scripts try to remove the ID from all standard output files in which they know the ID exists.
+These scripts try to remove the ID from all standard output files in the follwoing sub directories: `mri`, `surf`, `stats`, `label`.
+The files in other sub directories are **not** handled, and some of them definitely contain the ID.

 We checked the file formats  of various (ASCII and binary) FreeSurfer v6 output file formats for the IDs, but there is absolutely no guarantee that we did not miss anything, or that the scripts work with other FreeSurfer versions.

+File types which are not listed below have not been treated in any way!

 If you need to be sure, it may be better to rename the input DICOM/NIFTI files to random names and re-run recon-all from scratch, so the metadata can never make it into the files and does not have to be removed afterwards.